 If you want my recommendation: just get the Solid Valve.
 Yes, it is a little less ‘easy’ but it will be much cheaper and it’s just more robust and durable overall.

-So should you go for the Classic or Digital version of the Volcano?
+So should you go for the Classic or Hybrid version of the Volcano?

 Check out the differences below and decide if the Digital is worth its extra price.
 For me personally, it isn’t!